kubeflow/community/proposals/913-components-repo/README.md

   build that image.
 Because the workflow change lives outside of the components directory, publishing a new image is gated by approval from someone listed in the repository's root `OWNERS` file.

-### Governance & Tiers
+### Governance

-- **Core Tier:**
-  - Maintained by Kubeflow SIGs; must meet verification SLA (update `lastVerified` annually) and pass all CI.
+- Maintained by Kubeflow community members; assets must meet the verification SLA (update `lastVerified` annually) and pass all CI.
+- Initial contributions require approval from the Pipelines Working Group to confirm alignment with community standards.
-  - OWNERS must include at least one Kubeflow SIG owner/team for accountability.
+- OWNERS must include at least one reviewer from the contributing community group or organization for accountability.
-  - Core assets reflect Kubeflow community ownership and support expectations.
+  Approver entries must be Kubeflow community members; external contributors may be listed as reviewers but cannot be approvers.
 - OWNERS files on each asset enable self-service maintenance: listed owners approve changes, refresh metadata, and coordinate issue triage without waiting on the repo-wide maintainers.
 - Removal requires a documented deprecation period spanning at least two Kubeflow releases, with clear communication to users.
+Exceptions can be made for circumstances such as dependencies being out of support and which cannot be updated.
 - All custom base images must be built from Dockerfiles in the repository and maintained by the CI infrastructure and release automation.
 - Repository stewardship: Kubeflow Pipelines maintainers serve as primary owners for governance, release cadence, and escalation handling.
-- **Third-Party Tier:**
-  - Not maintained by Kubeflow SIGs.
-  - Hosted in `third_party/`; contributions vetted for lint/tests only.
-  - OWNERS list must point to external maintainers; Kubeflow community does not guarantee functionality.
-  - Packaged separately to allow users to opt in.
-  - Support, maintenance cadence, and release decisions remain the responsibility of the third-party owners, including removal when they deem appropriate.
-  - Can use external base images; custom base images are not maintained in the repo but Dockerfiles can be included.

-Movement between tiers is proposed via pull request by Kubeflow community members and reviewed by SIG Pipelines.

 ### Open Questions